Om Shanti Om: Plot

 While shooting at the abandoned R.C.
 Studios, O.K. experiences vivid flashbacks of Omi trying to rescue Shanti and later unwittingly delivers Omi's old drunken speech at a Filmfare Awards event.
 Pappu watches him on TV and realizes that Omi has reincarnated as Om Kapoor.
 At a party celebrating his victory, O.K. meets Mukesh, now known as Mike, who proposes a film collaboration; an introduction to him causes O.K. to fully remember his previous life.
-Om finally reunites with Bela and Pappu at the old chawl, and they plan to expose Mukesh's crimes.
+Om finally reunites with Bela and Pappu at the old chawl, and together with Om's assistant Anwar, they plan to expose Mukesh's crimes.

-O.K. resumes filming Om Shanti Om at the old studio after convincing Mukesh to revive the project, and after many failed auditions of other actresses, hires Sandhya "Sandy" Bansal, an aspiring actress who is an exact doppelganger of Shanti and a huge fangirl of Om.
+O.K. resumes filming Om Shanti Om at the old studio after convincing Mukesh to revive the project, and after many failed auditions of other actresses, hires Sandhya "Sandy" Bansal, an aspiring actress who is an exact doppelgänger of Shanti and a huge fangirl of Om.
 Pappu and Bela start training her to behave exactly like Shanti.
 Om initially hides his plan but later reveals the truth to Sandy, who promises to help him.
-At the film's inauguration, Bela, disguised as a witch and Sandy, disguised as Shanti's ghost, try to scare Mukesh into confessing.
+At the film's inauguration, Bela, disguised as a witch, and Sandy, disguised as Shanti's ghost, try to scare Mukesh into confessing.
 Despite a fake inauguration plan gone wrong, a photograph of Shanti inexplicably catches fire, unsettling Mukesh and confusing Om and Pappu.

 During a masquerade ball for the film's music launch, Om indirectly hints at Mukesh's guilt through Shanti's story.
 However, Sandy accidentally reveals her ruse by injuring herself, proving she is not a ghost.
 Mukesh, suspicious of the film reels, chases Sandy but is knocked out by a chandelier.
 When he regains consciousness, O.K. confronts him in the empty venue about Shanti's murder.
 Mukesh mocks O.K., claiming there is no proof and revealing he knows Sandy is not Shanti.
 Sandy then appears, disclosing that Mukesh had buried Shanti alive under the chandelier after discovering she had survived the initial fire.
 She even foretells that Shanti's body will be found, which will be proof of murder for the court.
-Both Om and Mukesh seem perturbed, since neither thought she knew Shanti's tragic story this deeply; in the confrontation that follows, Om finally overcomes his pyrophobia and defeats Mukesh, who is crushed to death by the falling chandelier.
+Both Om and Mukesh are perturbed at how deeply she knows Shanti's tragic story; in the confrontation that follows, Om finally overcomes his pyrophobia and defeats Mukesh, who is crushed to death by the falling chandelier.

-O.K. remains confused about Sandy until Pappu and Anwar arrive with the real Sandy.
-He realizes that the woman with him is actually Shanti's real ghost, who was also responsible for the unexplained aids in his plan.
-With her death now avenged, Om and Shanti bid each other a tearful goodbye, and he reunites with Sandy while Shanti runs up the stairs and disappears, having attained peace.
+Pappu and Anwar arrive with the real Sandy.
+Om then realizes that the woman with him is actually Shanti's ghost, who was also responsible for the unexplained aids in his plan.
+With her death now avenged, Om and Shanti bid each other a tearful goodbye; Shanti's spirit disappears, having attained peace, while Om embraces Sandy.